Testing our method in real-world environments.

 Multi-floor and single-floor navigation with open-vocabulary target objects.

-Fig: Overview of the ASCENT framework.
-The system takes RGB-D and GPS+Compass inputs (top-left), and uses a pretrained navigation policy (bottom-left) to output actions at each timestep.
-The Multi-Floor Spatial Abstraction module (top-right) builds single-floor BEV maps and models inter-floor connectivity, enabling cross-level navigation.
-The Coarse-to-Fine Frontier Reasoning module (bottom-right) selects top-k frontiers based on image-text matching scores and uses an LLM for contextual reasoning across floors, achieving efficient zero-shot, floor-aware navigation.
+Fig: Framework overview of ASCENT.
+The system takes RGB-D inputs (top-left), and outputs navigation actions (bottom-right).
+The Multi-Floor Abstraction module (top) builds intra-floor BEV maps and models inter-floor connectivity.
+The Coarse-to-Fine Reasoning module (bottom) uses the LLM for contextual reasoning across floors.
+Therefore, ASCENT achieves floor-aware, Zero-Shot Object-Goal Navigation.

 HM3D and MP3D datasets.
 Metrics: SR (Success Rate) / SPL (Success weighted by Path Length).